 Cell death is a fundamental biological process necessary for development and to maintain homeostasis in adulthood.
 When the normal regulation of cell death is lost this can cause diseases such as cancer.
-From a medical perspective, it is often the goal of various treatments to induce cell death (e.g. chemotherapy or radiation treatment for cancer), or to prevent cell death when it is not wanted (e.g. during stroke or heart attack).
+In medicine, the goal of various treatments is often to induce cell death (e.g. chemotherapy or radiation treatment for cancer), or to prevent cell death when it is not wanted (e.g. during stroke or heart attack).
 Understanding the biochemical and genetic regulation of cell death therefore has substantial basic and clinical importance.

-Emerging evidence suggests that cell death comes in many 'flavors'.
 In the 1970's the first regulated form of cell death was identified: apoptosis.
-Since then, it has become clear that a cell can die due to the activation of several biochemically and genetically distinct 'non-apoptotic' pathways.
-These pathways do not involve activation of caspases or result in the typical morphological characteristics seen in dying, apoptotic cells.
+A big recent surprise is that, in addition to apoptosis, cells can die through the activation of other biochemically and genetically distinct 'non-apoptotic' pathways.
+These pathways do not involve activation of caspases or result in the typical morphological characteristics seen in apoptotic cells.
 As a postdoctoral fellow, Scott spearheaded the discovery of one such pathway, termed ferroptosis.
 This process can be triggered when the normal uptake and metabolism of the amino acid cysteine is perturbed.
 Evidence suggests that this pathway may be activated during pathological cell death in the kidney, heart, brain and other tissues.
 It may also be possible (and possibly useful!) to trigger ferroptosis in cancer cells, especially those that are not sensitive to undergoing apoptosis.

 Project 1.
 Large-Scale Analysis of Cell Death Kinetics